warm-milk-foam/forensics-notes/Chapter1.md

 What this means is that some of these commands may not work on other distros, because they use different services and functions to work

-If you want to get started with forensics, read on to the nest chapter.
+If you want to get started with forensics, read on to the next chapter.